yikyaooo/SimpleWebScraper/README.md

 pip install -r requirements.txt

 ### 4. Configure Local Secrets
 To run the app locally, you need to provide your API credentials in a local secrets file.
-This file is intentionally ignored by Git to keep your keys safe.
 1. Create a new folder named .streamlit in the project's root directory.
 2. Inside the .streamlit folder, create a new file named secrets.toml.
 3. Open secrets.toml and add your credentials in the following format: